 OpenSource operating systems, in other words most distributions based on GNU/Linux, can be a very good starting point for helping to protect your privacy.
 While some may say that Ubuntu, for example, is «a nest of spies», let's not forget that it's an open-code OS, i.e. it's searchable, which considerably reduces the risk of undue information sharing.

-We've carried out a real-life case study between Linux (with a test machine equipped with Zorin OS 16) and Windows / Mac, showing the difference in the way information is processed and passed on to social network ad targeting systems, and from one platform to another.
+We've carried out a real-life case study between Linux (with a test machine equipped with Zorin OS 16) and Windows / Mac, showing the difference in the way information is processed, passed on to social network ad targeting systems, and from one platform to the other.
 What we saw speaks for itself!

 While it seems that our activity was not tracked on Linux, the same could not be said of the iPhone we used for testing, nor of Windows.
 All proprietary OSes.
-Advertisements related to our travel destination began to swarm during our browsing in the days that followed, both on Facebook and in search engine results.
+In the days that followed, we were bombarded with ads related to our travel destination, both on Facebook and in search engine results.

-iOS even went so far as to automatically insert the outward and return dates of the trip into the calendar of our Apple devices, based solely on the email received from the carrier, without us having to perform any manipulation.
+iOS even went so far as to automatically insert the outward and return dates of the trip into the calendar on our Apple devices, based solely on the e-mail received from the carrier, without us having to perform any manipulations.
 Great, but... we didn't ask for it!